Soka457han/AlphaAgent/README.md

 The notebook runs the full backtest from December 28, 2025 → June 27, 2026 (181 days). getagent started live paper trading on June 27, 2026 at 00:21 UTC — only the most recent live trades appear on the dashboard.
 The 3 getagent trades are a subset of the final window, not the full history.

 **2. Execution price differs**
-The notebook uses daily close prices (no slippage). getagent executes at live market prices with real timing — small differences in entry/exit price per trade are expected.
+The notebook uses daily close prices (no slippage). getagent executes at live market prices with real timing and small differences in entry/exit price per trade are expected.

 **3. Period differs**
 Notebook covers 181 days of full history. getagent dashboard reflects only live paper trading since June 27.